Preview: Soft and delicious, keto cheddar focaccia is cheese and rosemary goodness with your favorite low carb soup or salad.

 2. Keep non-keto or non-low carb items together in one cupboard

 In our house, this is called “Daddy’s secret spot”, named by my son.
-My husband keeps all his candy bars, Pop-tarts, granola bars, and other snacks in a higher cupboard sort of like a liquor cabinet but for non-keto-friendly snacks.
+My husband keeps all his candy bars, Pop-tarts, granola bars, and other snacks in a higher cupboard for non-keto-friendly snacks.
 It’s not locked or anything and always there, but it helps when it’s a place I don’t go into and don’t see.
 In this way, I’m not reaching in to get the almond flour passing by the chocolate caramels or mint Christmas candy.

 Yes, this can backfire if you have no emergency keto options available, but so far it’s worked well for us.
 My daughter doesn’t even try to venture into “Daddy’s secret spot”.